Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Open-ended algorithmic tasks two types of creativity

 \subsection{The fundamental types of creativity \citep{boden03creative}}

-\textbf{Combinational creativity.}\footnote{Some call it \textit{combinatorial} creativity.
-We use the term from \citet{boden03creative}, combinational.} Consider rudimentary wordplay of the form ``\texttt{What musical genre do balloons enjoy?
+\textbf{Combinational creativity.} Consider rudimentary wordplay of the form ``\texttt{What musical genre do balloons enjoy?
 Pop music.}'' or ``\texttt{What kind of shoes do spies wear?
 Sneakers.}'' There is a global structure here: two unrelated entities (\texttt{genre} \& \texttt{balloons}) are related eventually through a punchline (\texttt{pop}); the punchline itself is a mutual neighbor on a semantic graph.
 More broadly, \citet{boden03creative} argues that many tasks, like the above, involve ``making unfamiliar combinations of familiar ideas'' or the ``unexpected juxtaposition of [known] ideas''.
-Other tasks include drawing analogies, or finding connections between disparate ideas in science.\footnote{Even this very paper's idea draws a connection between the existing ideas of multi-token prediction, limits of next-token prediction and creative planning tasks.} All these tasks involve a leap of thought that in effect searches and plans over a space of known facts and combines them.
+Other tasks include drawing analogies, or finding connections between disparate ideas in science.
+All these tasks involve a leap of thought that in effect searches and plans over a space of known facts and combines them.

 \textbf{Exploratory creativity.} Consider the act of developing a mystery or designing logical puzzles.
 These endeavors are not as knowledge-heavy.
 What they crucially require is constructing fresh patterns that satisfy some highly non-trivial global constraint e.g., being {resolvable} as per some rules (e.g., logic).
 Such endeavors fall into a second class of \textit{exploratory} creativity in \citet{boden03creative}.
 This includes much grander forms of exploration e.g., exploring various forms of outputs within a {stylistic} constraint, or exploring various corollaries within a theoretical paradigm in physics or chemistry.
 The leap of thought here requires searching over all possible sequences, constrained by a set of rules.